 - Hard vegetables need to be well cooked and offered as large chunks.

 - Raw foods – whole small banana, tomato slices, a small ripe pear, a small whole orange, peeled.

 - Cooked lean meat may be cut into strips for chewing or small thin pieces to be picked up with the thumb and forefinger.

-If allergy is a problem in your family or you are concerned seek advice from your child and family health nurses or doctor
+If allergy is a problem in your family or you are concerned seek advice about baby allergies from your child and family health nurses or doctor

 Prevent your baby from choking by: